SESYNC-ci/basic-git-lesson/slides/collab.md

 and then choose "Version Control".

 You cannot use the same name for two project folders!
-The **Collaborator** should chose a different name for their copy of the **Owner's** project.
+The **Collaborator** should choose a different name for their copy of the **Owner's** project.
 {:.notes}

 ===